tethysplatform/tethys/docs/tutorials/geoserver/start_and_register.rst

 2. Scroll to the "Tethys Services" section and select the "Spatial Dataset Services" link.
 3. Create a new Spatial Dataset Service named "primary_geoserver" of type GeoServer.
 4. Enter the endpoint and public endpoint as the same (e.g.: http://localhost:8181/geoserver/rest/ if using Docker or http://localhost:8080/geoserver/rest/ if using a default installation of GeoServer).
-5. Fill out the username and password (default username and password is "admin" and "geoserver", respectively.
+5. Fill out the username and password (default username and password is "admin" and "geoserver", respectively).
 6. No API Key is required.
 7. Press "Save".